-We recommend the Authority the following: recruit vacant positions in the accounting department; complete the implementation and provide training of the financial reporting system; and enhance the monthly and year-end accounting closing procedures with best practices of the industry.
+We recommend the Authority the following: recruit vacant positions in the accounting department; complete the implementation of the primary financial system, and provide training of the financial reporting system and data analysis to improve reconciliation process.

 We recommend the Authority design and implement a "Financial Statements Close Process Assessment" to evaluate its financial statement closing process and subprocess, including policy and procedures, reporting, and management performance.
 Through this assessment, the Authority would timely identify the quality of the processes in place, including the necessary procedures to prepare accurate monthly financial statements.
 Procedures such as the reconciliation of the subsidiary ledger with the general ledger and the evaluation of all significant accounts must be made monthly.